rollins-cms/cms330-spr20/syllabus.md

 * Class location: Bush 208
 * Textbooks: We will use a combination of two required textbooks:
      * the open source textbook [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/) (FREE!).
 If you would like a printed copy of this textbook, you can buy one from Amazon or Lulu for $25-35.
 See the webpage for links.
 * Software: We will be using Mimir as a development platform and GitHub as a software management tool.
+The cost is $25 for the semester.
+Use [https://class.mimir.io/courses/da4bc2027c/registrations/new](https://class.mimir.io/courses/da4bc2027c/registrations/new) to sign up for this course.

 ## Catalog description:
 Short history of programming languages and their construction.
 Techniques of language translation including lexical analysis, grammars, and parsers.
 Analysis of the structure and functionality of modern operating system software, with emphasis on concurrent processes.
 Topics include: process scheduling, communication, and synchronization; API services; and, design and development of concurrent program using OS features.
 Prerequisite: CMS 230.